Information for Parents

 Xamk provides comprehensive student support services.
 Integration support is part of the International Services’ activities at Xamk.
 The integration support team guides in questions related to settling and living in Finland and campus town.
 Often with different local actors, the integration support team organises activities and events for the students to get familiar with the different campus cities.

 Students can apply for affordable student housing near campus.
-The housing situation in South-East Finland is good, compared to the situation in the Helsinki region or other similar European metropolises.
+The housing situation in South-East Finland is good, compared to the situation in the Helsinki region or other similar European cities.

 While Finland is not the cheapest country, students benefit from discounts on meals, transport, and cultural activities.